-The screen in each upstand position can be adjusted from 0-9 using the selection buttons(0 is off).
+The brightness for each screen can be adjusted from 0-9 using the selection buttons.
 A selection window will appear with the current level highlighted.

 Selecting a different level will close the window and the new level will be shown on the screen.
 The global offset level will adjust the brightness of all screens by the value selectable in the same way, from -5 to +4.